Friendship Circle (organization)

 Friendship Circle is a charity for children and young people with special needs.
 The organization is run by the Chabad Hasidic movement.
 The organization pairs Jewish high school student volunteers with children with special needs.
+The first Friendship Circle center opened in West Bloomfield Township, Michigan; now there are many chapters across the United States and Canada.

 Activities

 Friendship Circle organizes walkathons to raise funds for children with special needs.
 Other initiatives include art auctions.